Skip to main content

 Medical Notes

-Medi-Gel ★: A dose grants +2 to Healing rolls within the Golden Hour or to stabilize someone who is Bleeding Out.
+Medi-Gel: A field treatment dose granting +2 to Healing rolls within the Golden Hour or to stabilize someone who is Bleeding Out.

-Revival Kit ★: If used on a mostly intact corpse with an intact brain, the dead character returns to life fully healed after a one-hour regeneration period.
+Revival Kit: A terrifyingly advanced medical package.
+If used on a mostly intact corpse with an intact brain, the dead character returns to life fully healed after a one-hour regeneration period.

 Packs

-These packs bundle common equipment for specific environments and provide a slight discount in cost and weight.
+These packs bundle common equipment for particular environments or travel profiles and provide a slight discount in cost and weight.

 Basic Spacer’s Pack20$600